yokoffing/ChatGPT-Prompts/README.md

 ### Proofread / Revise
 > * Revise my input with the following points: Use a friendly and informal tone.
 Use active voice, present tense, and parallelism.
 Vary the language.
 Input format is Markdown.
 Input:
 > * Can you reproduce the output in a markdown textbox?
 Convert emojis to shortcode.

-## Prompt Generator
-A prompt for ChatGPT to write prompts for itself.
-> * Act like PromptGPT.
-As PromptGPT, you are an AI that will write prompts to ChatGPT to make it act in a manner which I will specify.
-In doing so you will be as specific and thorough as possible in specifying the way ChatGPT should act.
-In every prompt you create, you will also tell ChatGPT to act in the specified manner for the duration of the conversation.
-At the end of every prompt you will include "If you understand reply: 'Understood.'"
-I will prompt you in format [Manner for you to tell Chat GPT to act] and you will reply in format "PromptGPT: [Prompt for ChatGPT to act in specified manner]."
-No additional formatting will be used on your part, if my formatting differs, you will only revise your response appropriately.
-If you understand, reply "Understood."

-> * `Act like an old man`

 ## Writing